apaeffgen/PanConvert/docs/User_Guide/basic_info.md

 manually save the path to the executable.

 ## System Requirements

 The binaries are self-contained.
-Only [pandoc](http://johnmacfarlane.net/pandoc/installing.html) and optionally [multimarkdown](http://fletcherpenney.net/multimarkdown/download/) have to be installed
+Only [pandoc](https://pandoc.org/installing.html) and optionally [multimarkdown](http://fletcherpenney.net/multimarkdown/download/) have to be installed.

-For the source-code to be run, these additional Software-Packages have to be installed for running PanConvert.
+For the source-code to be run, these additional software packages have to be installed:

-*  Python3
+*  Python 3.12+
-*  QT5
+*  PyQt6 (>=6.5.0)
-*  PyQT5
+*  Qt6 WebEngine

-Some older Versions of Python3 or QT5 might not work
+Some older versions of Python3 or PyQt6 might not work.